 Back in the studio, I began to play with the buttons and shell pieces, looking for a way to bring some strength to their delicate nature.
 My biggest concern in using them for pendants was the risk of chipping the edges.
 If I could protect the edges, they would be suitable for everyday wear.

 My experience working with metals allowed me some insight into the possible ways to strengthen the mother-of-pearl pieces, and I ultimately decided to channel-set them in bright or oxidized sterling silver.
-With the edges covered, they were protected from the risks of snagging on clothing or banging into buttons or zippers on clothing.
+With the edges now encased in silver, the shell was protected.

 Today, my Aurora Collection has grown to include pieces made from abalone buttons, mother-of-pearl cabochons and simple shell pieces hanging from silver loops.
 Each pendant is inspired by and created to enhance the beauty of the individual piece of shell being used, and no two are the same.